Stuffed 8 Ball Zucchini – Unique single serving size zucchini stuffed with bacon, tomato, onion, cheese, and seasoned bread crumbs.

 If you’re ever in the area of Beaufort, take time to find Old Sheldon Church.
 It’s a hauntingly beautiful place.

 Just a little further down the road, we spotted a produce stand and, of course, we pulled over to investigate.
 Got fresh, local peaches and strawberries, but the star of that stand was these little 8-Ball zucchini.

 Have you seen these before?
 I had seen them on the internet, but never for sale.
-Naturally, I grabbed several.
-When we got back home I started looking for a recipe for these perfect, single-serving sized zucchini.
+Naturally, I grabbed several to bring home and stuff with this delicious filling of bacon, onion, tomato, cheese, and bread crumbs.

 Preheat oven to 375 degrees.

 Slice the tops off each zucchini.
 Set them aside and reserve for later.
 Hollow out each zucchini, chop and reserve the pulp.